aws-samples/sample-bedrock-proxy-gateway/README.md

 An open-source sample implementation of an enterprise gateway for [Amazon Bedrock](https://aws.amazon.com/bedrock/) that demonstrates OAuth 2.0 (Open Authorization 2.0) authentication, rate limiting, multi-account routing, and comprehensive observability patterns.

 This code can serve as basis to make LLMs and guardrails accessible across large enterprises.
-In contrast to other code samples/solutions, the code addresses only this challenge in way that is modular, extensible (e.g. by 3rd party model providers) and easy to maintain.
+In contrast to other code samples/solutions, the code addresses only this challenge in a way that is modular, extensible (e.g. by 3rd party model providers) and easy to maintain.

 **Note:** This is a sample implementation provided for educational and demonstration purposes.
 You should review, test, and customize this code for your specific requirements before deploying to any environment.